 Businesses that second care personnel or donate medical equipment or devices will not have to deal with the usual VAT rules concerning these actions.
 This will ease the administrative and financial burden in the care sector.

 Also, the low VAT tariff of 9% applies to cotton tips and bandaging materials used for medical purposes, such as COVID-19 testing.
-These measures are in place from 16 March through 31 December 2020.

 Online sports lessons back to normal VAT tariff

 The VAT tariff of 9% for online sports lessons and trainings applied from 16 March - 1 July 2020.

 Some tax deduction schemes such as private business ownership allowance, working partner's abatement and retirement reserve require a minimum number of 1,225 hours spent working in your company per year, or approximately 24 hours per week.
 The corona crisis may make it impossible for businesses to meet this criterion.
 For that reason, you are allowed to claim you have spent 24 hours a week on your business during the period 1 March - 1 September, even if you have not.